Parameterizing Smooth Viscous Fluid Dynamics With a Viscous Blast Wave: Generation of MUSIC Pseudodata

 \section{Generation of MUSIC Pseudodata}

 We use the viscous hydrodynamics code MUSIC to simulate averaged nuclear collisions at RHIC and LHC energies at various impact parameters.
 MUSIC is a relativistic second-order viscous hydrodynamics code for heavy ion collisions \cite{Schenke:2010nt,Schenke:2010rr,Ryu:2015vwa}.
 We choose boost-invariant (2+1)D mode consistent with the boost-invariant blast wave set-up.
-We use the built-in optical Glauber model to generate initial conditions with the appropriate nucleon-nucleon cross section and an overall normalization roughly consistent with pertinent multiplicity data from RHIC and LHC.
-We use the equation of state (EOS) s95p-v1.2 in MUSIC.
-We set a constant shear viscosity $\eta/s$ and the default MUSIC bulk viscosity.
-We freeze out at pre-determined temperatures $\tfo$ and compute the final hadron spectra and elliptic flow, including resonance decays and including viscous corrections to freeze-out.
+We use the built-in optical Glauber model to generate initial conditions with the appropriate nucleon-nucleon cross section and an overall normalization roughly consistent with pertinent multiplicity data for Au+Au collisions at RHIC at $\sqrt{s_{NN}}=200$ GeV and Pb+Pb collisions at the LHC at $\sqrt{s_{NN}}=2.76$ TeV.
+Other collision systems can be treated similarly.
+We use the equation of state (EOS) s95p-v1.2 in MUSIC, and the default MUSIC bulk viscosity.
+The shear viscosity over entropy ratio $\eta/s$ is chosen to be a constant which we vary as a parameter.
+We freeze out at pre-determined temperatures $\tfo$ and compute the final spectra and elliptic flow for pion, kaons and protons, including resonance decays and including viscous corrections to freeze-out.
 The detailed MUSIC settings are documented in Appendix \ref{sec:app1}.
-With later applications in mind, we focus on Au+Au collisions at the top RHIC energy of $\sqrt{s_{NN}}=200$ GeV, as well as Pb+Pb collisions at the LHC energy of $\sqrt{s_{NN}}=5.02$ GeV.